riebling/acai/submitter.HOWTO.md

 ```

 ## More little confusions
 It is quite possible to develop a grader that appears to upload properly, and a submitter that appears to submit properly, but see absolutely nothing happen on TPZ Submissions page.
 The "black hole" debugging problem.
+You may find that the grader did not compile fully (so need to pay attention to the screenfuls of info it prints when uploading grader using Maven).
+It may be that question IDs in grader & submitter do not match what is defined in the TPZ page for the Task (homework).

 TPZ Password is referred to in 3 different ways:
  * Environment variable `TPZ_PASSWORD`